Aztec cuisine: Cereals

 Maize was the single most important staple of the Aztecs.
-It was consumed at every meal by all social classes, and played a central role in Aztec mythology.
+It was consumed at every meal by all social classes and played a central role in Aztec culture.
 To some of the first Europeans, the Aztecs described maize as "precious, our flesh, our bones".

-It came in a vast number of varieties of various sizes, shapes and colors; yellow, reddish, white with stripes of color, black, with or without speckles and a blue-husked variant that was considered to be particularly precious.
+It came in a vast number of varieties of various sizes, shapes, and colors; yellow, reddish, white with stripes of color, black, with or without speckles, and a blue-husked variant that was considered to be particularly precious.
 Other local and regional varieties must have also existed but few were recorded.
-Maize was revered to such an extent that women blew on maize before putting it into the cooking pot so that it would not fear the fire, and any maize that was dropped on the ground was picked up rather than being wasted.
+Maize was revered to such an extent that women blew on maize before putting it into the cooking pot so that it would not fear the fire, and any maize that was dropped on the ground was picked up rather than wasted.
 One of the Aztec informants of the Spanish Franciscan missionary and chronicler Bernardino de Sahagún explained the practice in the following way:

 A process called nixtamalization was used all over America where maize was the staple.
-The word is a compound of the Nahuatl words nextli ("ashes") and tamalli ("unformed corn dough; tamal"), and the process is still in use today.
+The word is a compound of the Nahuatl words next ("ashes") and tamalli ("unformed corn dough; tamal"), and the process is still in use today.
 Dry maize grain is soaked and cooked in an alkaline solution, usually limewater.
-This releases the pericarp, the outer hull of the grains and makes the maize easier to grind.
+This releases the pericarp, the outer hull of the grains, and makes the maize easier to grind.

 The process transforms maize from a simple source of carbohydrates into a considerably more complete nutritional package; it increases the amount of calcium, iron, copper, zinc that are added through the alkalide or the vessel used in the process and niacin, riboflavin and more protein already present in the corn that is not digestible to humans are made available through the process.

 The inhibited growth of certain mycotoxins (toxic fungi) is another benefit of nixtamalization.
 If the processed maize, the nextamalli, is allowed to ferment, further nutrients, including amino acids such as lysine and tryptophan are made available.

 Together with beans, vegetables, fruit, chilis and salt nixtamalized corn can form a healthy and diverse diet.